A Wonder-Book for Girls and Boys: Composition and publication history

 The Hawthornes had moved to The Berkshires shortly after the publication of The Scarlet Letter and it was here that he completed not only A Wonder-Book but also his novel The House of the Seven Gables.
 He was able to spend time with several other literary figures, including Herman Melville, who was then living at Arrowhead in Pittsfield.
 Melville is referenced by name in A Wonder-Book: "On the higher side of Pittsfield, sits Herman Melville, shaping out the gigantic conception of his 'White Whale' while the gigantic shape of Graylock[sic] looms upon him from his study-window."
 Biographer Philip McFarland called this period "by far the most productive creative period of Hawthorne's life", though it also marked the end of his time as a writer of short tales.
 The Hawthornes would soon move temporarily to West Newton, Massachusetts, where the author would begin to write The Blithedale Romance, a novel he conceived while in Lenox.

+In 1853, Hawthorne published Tanglewood Tales, which sometimes carried the full title Tanglewood Tales for Girls and Boys, Being a Second Wonder-Book.

 A later edition from 1922 was illustrated by Arthur Rackham.